In the life cycle of sexual reproducers, how many chromosomes doe... | Channels for Pearson+

 1

-Understand the concept of a zygote: A zygote is the initial cell formed when two gametes (sperm and egg) unite during fertilization in sexual reproduction.

-Recall the chromosome number in gametes: Gametes are haploid cells, meaning they contain half the number of chromosomes compared to somatic cells.
-This is due to meiosis, which reduces the chromosome number by half.
+Recognize that somatic cells are diploid, meaning they contain two sets of chromosomes, one from each parent.

+Learn that gametes are haploid, meaning they contain only one set of chromosomes.
+This is crucial for sexual reproduction, as it allows the combination of genetic material from two parents.

-Consider the process of fertilization: During fertilization, two haploid gametes combine to form a diploid zygote.
-This means the zygote has twice the number of chromosomes as each gamete.
+Recall that during fertilization, two haploid gametes combine to form a diploid zygote, restoring the full set of chromosomes.

-Calculate the chromosome number in the zygote: If each parent cell contributes a haploid set of chromosomes, the zygote will have a diploid set, which is twice the number of chromosomes as each parent cell.

-Apply this understanding to the problem: The zygote typically has twice the number of chromosomes as each parent cell, confirming the correct answer.
+Conclude that a gamete typically has half the number of chromosomes compared to a somatic cell, ensuring genetic diversity and proper chromosome number in offspring.

 Watch next